-The first run attempt failed because the current directory is not somewhere bash look for a command unless we explicitly tell it to as we did in the second command. environment variable in a : delimited format.
-We can see the setting of this variable by either using variable substitution with the echo command or using the declare command to print it
+The first run attempt failed because the current directory is not somewhere bash look for a command unless we explicitly tell it to as we did in the second command.
+The locations bash looks are those specified in the PATH environment variable in a :delimited format.
+We can see the setting of this variable by either using variable substitution with theechocommand or using thedeclare' command to print it